LIT-Protocol/pkp-walletconnect/GUIDE.md

 ## WalletConnect V1 vs V2

-This repo uses WalletConnect V1, which will be deprecated in March 1, 2023.
+This repo uses WalletConnect V1, which will be deprecated on March 1, 2023.
 You can find more information about the deprecation [here](https://medium.com/walletconnect/walletconnect-v1-0-sunset-notice-and-migration-schedule-8af9d3720d2e).

 At the time of developing the Lit PKP x WalletConnect example, many production and test dApps are still using WalletConnect V1.
-Since WalletConnect V2 is not backwards-compatible with V1, you may need to support both versions in your app.
+Since WalletConnect V2 is not backward-compatible with V1, you may need to support both versions in your app.

 The [WalletConnect migration guide](https://docs.walletconnect.com/2.0/advanced/migrating-from-v1.0) notes major changes.
 One notable change is that a single WalletConnect client can manage multiple sessions.
 This means you no longer need to create a new connector for each dApp as seen in the examples using WalletConnect V1.